frajibe/piped-playfeed/README.md

     0 16 * * * bash -c '/home/me/piped-playfeed --conf /home/me/playfeed-conf.json --sync --silent'
     ```

+## Limitations

+### Videos manually added to the playlist are removed

+For now, _piped-playfeed_ doesn't manage the videos manually added into its playlists (i.e. the ones created by _piped-playfeed_).
+These are always removed when synchronizing.

+As a workaround, add videos using your own playlists.

 ## Troubleshooting

 ### A lock file prevents the app from running